Pedro-Beirao/mindcuber-python/README.md

 (I strongly recommend USB)
 ### Table of contents
 1. Installation
-2. Automatic setup
+2. Setup
+3. Run
-3. Manual setup (Use this if automatic fails)
+4. Manual install (Use this if automatic fails)

 ## Installation